“The past is never dead. It’s not even past.” William Faulkner

 Now, we know the story.
 Now, we know what all the secrecy was about.
 Now, we know why the Heat suspended Gerald Green for conduct unbecoming.
 Now, we know Gerald Green had bloody hands.
 Now, we know he went out his condo, collapsed, came back in and when someone tried to restrain him, Gerald Green punched an unidentified victim in the face.
 Now, we know Gerald Green was handcuffed.
-But the truth always leaves something on the sidelines, the full context is always missing.

-The Heat coddled this story, dragging it into the mysterious realm when it was just one of those violent altercations.
+The Heat coddled this story, dragging it into the mysterious realm of sensational when it was just one of those violent altercations.
 The police report labeled Green as “agitated”, according to the Miami Sun Sentinel who obtained the document.

 The Heat were totally within their boundaries to levy a punishment, and if Green was the instigator, which the police report clearly states, why make such a big deal about it when eventually it was all going to be public information?
 Unless, there is one more chapter we still don’t know.
 Why were his hands bloody?
 Without any apparent injuries, why was he held in the hospital?

-Green, who hasn’t been seen in a week, released a statment of contrition, accepting the punishment handed down by his bosses.
+Green released a statment of contrition, accepting the punishment handed down by his bosses.